 What Your Analysis Should Actually Look Like

-The executive summary gives you the headline in seconds: overall compliance score, pass/fail count, and every key finding with specific action items.
-No flipping through pages to find the conclusion.
+Executive Summary panel.
+Overall compliance score, pass/fail count, and every key finding with specific action items.
+The headline in seconds — no flipping through pages to find the conclusion.

 Static PDF vs Interactive Dashboard